July 13, 2009

 The delegation proceeded to lunch at the U.N.
 Delegates Dining Room where they were given an in-depth overview of U.S. Administration priorities in the United Nations by the U.S. Deputy Permanent Representative to the United Nations Alejandro Wolff.
 The conversation centered on how the United States could best work within the United nations system to achieve foreign policy goals and continue the on-going reform process.

-The Freshmen Members who attended HDI’s 29th Congressional Delegation gained an encompassing overview of the United Nations.
+The Freshmen Members who attended The Humpty Dumpty Institute’s 29th Congressional Delegation gained an encompassing overview of the United Nations.
 Upon his return to Washington D.C., Rep. Andre’ Carson issued a press release calling the United Nations “crucial for lasting peace and economic stability.”
 (Click here for full press release)

 or Alma Manzo, email@example.com